blowb/blowb-doc/setup-host/basic-setup.rst

 Create an Admin User
 --------------------

-If you haven't get an admin user account set up on your server, you probably want to create one to avoid using root to maintain.
-You can run the following command, after replacing ``<admin_user_name>`` with your favorite admin user name, such as ``admin``:
+If an admin user has not been set up on the server, we probably would create one to avoid using the root user to maintain.
+We can run the following command to create an admin user, after replacing ``<admin_user_name>`` with your favorite admin user name, such as ``admin``:
 ::

    useradd -g wheel <admin_user_name>  # create the admin user passwd <admin_user_name>   # set up the password

 We put the account to wheel group, so this account can use ``sudo`` to run some high privilege commands.
-Now you can switch to the admin user by running:
+Now we can switch to the admin user by running:
 ::

    su <admin_user_name>